AndrewZures/design_sandbox/README.md

   - include `bundle.js` in your html index file (or other initial load file)

 ## To Test
   - do everything in the 'To Build' section
   - install Testem: `npm install -g testem`
   - run `testem`

+## Todos
+  - clean up custom test-mainfest builder
+  - talk to brian about how to go about getting all the specs in
+  - move to diluvia